microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-manager.md

 Namespace: microsoft.graph

-Get user's manager.
 Returns the user or organizational contact assigned as the user's manager.
 Optionally, you can expand the manager's chain up to the root node.

 ## Permissions

 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |